hansungj/BayesianNeuralNetworkDiscretizedGibbsSampler/README.md

 Likelihood function is a standard neural network regression model: a conditional distribution of target t given the input x P(t|y(x,w)).
 This conditional distribution is a normal distribution.

 **Burning Steps**
 Gibbs sampler is to be run for ~300 iterations, but the first 40 models is discarded to allow proper mixing.
-(MCMC algorithm is guaranteed to converge for large number of steps n, but this n is usually not known)
+(Metropolis-Hasting MCMC algorithm is guaranteed to converge for large number of steps n, but this n is usually not known)

 **References**
 1. Xiong - Bayesian prediction of tissue-regulated splicing using RNA sequence and cellular context https://academic.oup.com/bioinformatics/article/27/18/2554/182135